NoSQL Databases

 • NoSQL can serve both transactional and analytical workloads from the same database.
 In SQL DBs, separate data warehouse is required to support analytics.

-• NoSQL have superior integration capabilities with real-time streaming technologies.
+• NoSQL have superior integration capabilities with real-time streaming technologies like aerospike ingestions.

 • High Availability

-• Auto-replication feature of NoSQL DBs supports this.
+• Supported by the Auto-replication feature of NoSQL DBs

 • In case of failure, data automatically replicates to a previous consistent state making the system available most of the time.